SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex2/README.md

 3. In the Identity section, enter the following details:
 **[!IMPORTANT] ** Replace XXX with the participant number that is assigned to you.
-i.
-Hire Date: Keep the default current date ii.
-Company: From the drop down list - Ace India (ACE_IND) iii.
-Event Reason: From the drop down list - New Hire (HIRNEW) iv.
-First Name: Any name of your choice
+3.1 Hire Date: Keep the default current date
+3.2 Company: From the drop down list - Ace India (ACE_IND) Event Reason: From the drop down list - New Hire (HIRNEW) First Name: Any name of your choice
-v.
-Last Name: Any name of your choice vi.
-Date Of Birth: Select any date, e.g.: Oct 18, 2000 vii.
-Country Of Birth: Select any country, e.g.: India viii.
-Person Id: IN264-XXX ix.
+Last Name: Any name of your choice
+Date Of Birth: Select any date, e.g.: Oct 18, 2000 Country Of Birth: Select any country, e.g.: India Person Id: IN264-XXX
 User Name: IN264-XXX